Batmobile: Batman & Robin (1997 film)

 A new Batmobile is seen in the 1997 film Batman & Robin.
 The last Batmobile to appear in the motion picture series, was designed by Harald Belker.
 It is prominently featured in one scene in which, as Batman and Robin are in pursuit, Mr. Freeze shoots the underside of the car for several seconds with a freeze-gun, before the car crash-lands.
-However, in the next scene in the Batcave, the Batmobile is sitting back on its pedestal appearing to be in perfect condition.
+In the next scene in the Batcave, the Batmobile appears undamaged.

 Technical specifications

 In Batman & Robin, the aerodynamic chassis design and "T" axis wheelbase provided the Batmobile counterbalance gyrometric stability, allowing for high velocity 90-degree turns at speeds greater than 70 mph without losing momentum.
 Initial plans had the Batmobile being able to transform into the "Bathammer" vehicle seen in this film,^{[A]} but were abandoned.
 The specifications for the Batmobile in this film are as follows: